LP-Messaging/Android-Messaging-SDK/README.md

 - Fixed accessibility announcement of Co-Browse events.
 Prevented missing of "Co-Browse call ended" event.
 - Fixed auto scroll to quick replies of welcome message.
 - Internal bug fixes.

-Please note, the SDK can be integrated to the app using Gradle dependency.
-For more information please refer to [the developers community](https://developers.liveperson.com/android-quickstart.html).